 Have you ever had to answer this interview question?
 How did it go?
 Let us know in the comments section below.

-This article is an updated version of an earlier article originally published on 15 August 2015.
+This article is a partial update of an earlier version originally published in 2015.